noir-lang/book/src/getting_started/nargo/commands.md

 ## `nargo compile <circuit_name>`

-Compile the program into a JSON build artifact file containing the ACIR representation, and the ABI of the circuit.
+Compile the program into a JSON build artifact file containing the ACIR representation and the ABI of the circuit.
 This build artifact can then be used to generate and verify proofs.

 _Arguments_